dirkarnez/respectesc-client/src/data/en-overseas-domestic-helpers.md

 </table>

 ##### Please note:
-  - Above prices include all document handling fees, visa fees and body check in Hong Kong.
+  - Above prices include round-trip air ticket fee, all document handling fee, administrative fee and visa fee.
-  - Above prices do not include COVID-19 test and hotel fees (the employer is responsible for these two)
+  - By law, Filipino domestic helpers' processing fees in the Philippines are the responsibility of the employer.
+  - The air ticket fees fluctuate with the seasons and are subject to change.
+Any additional cost beyond the specified price responsible by the Centre will need to be covered by the employer.

 ##### Price above includes (except specifically noted item above):
-  - Fees for local consulate contract, documents and procedures
+  - Fees for local consulate contract, documents
-  - Fees for handling documents and procedures of the related government
+  - Administration fee and fees for handling documents of the related governments
   - Working visa fee for the Hong Kong Immigration Department
   - All document fees
   - Plane ticket to Hong Kong, departure tax and airport tax
   - Transportation fee (pick helper up from airport and bring to our company)
   - Filipino, Cambodian, Indonesian translation service and helper counselling
   - Helper registration at the consulate and assist helper to collect Hong Kong Identity Card
-  - The helper can be changed once within 12 months (80% of the original price is required)
+  - Within 12 months, replacing domestic helpers will incur an additional 80% of the original fee
   - Body check in Hong Kong
+  - We can help applying local labor insurance (no extra charge is required)